Dog Boarding Pricing Strategies

 • Luxury suite: £50–80+/night

-Pros: Simple to understand, easy to quote Cons: Doesn’t account for variable costs
+Pros: Simple to understand, easy to quote Cons: Doesn’t account for variable costs or demand peaks

 Tiered Pricing

-Different rates based on accommodation type:
+Different rates based on accommodation type or service level:

 TierFeaturesPrice Range